Angular-Dynamic-Hooks/ngx-dynamic-hooks/README.md

 Finally, which components/hooks can be used by the author can be [freely adjusted](#63-hookparserentry) for each `OutletComponent`, as can their allowed inputs/outputs.

 ### 9.3 Caveats:
 1. As this library does not parse the content string as an actual Angular template, template syntax such as `*ngIf`, `*ngFor`, attribute bindings `[style.width]="'100px'"`, interpolation `{{ someVar }}` etc. will **not** work!
-This functionality is not planned to be added either, as it would require a fundamentally different approach by relying on the JiT template compiler, which breaks AoT compatibility and existing security measures.
+This functionality is not planned to be added either, as it would require a fundamentally different approach by relying on the JiT template compiler (which this library intentionally doesn't).
+This would break flexibility and all existing security features.
 2. Hooks can only load components, not directives.
 There's no way to dynamically create directives as far as i'm aware.
 If you want to load a directive into the content string, try loading a component that contains that directive instead.
 3. `@ContentChildren` don't work in dynamically-loaded components, as these have to be known at compile-time.
 However, you can still access them via [onDynamicMount()](#55-lifecycle-methods).